martinberlin/cale-idf/README.md

 Cale-idf is the official ESP-IDF firmware of our Web-Service [CALE.es](https://cale.es) and also the repository where the development of [CalEPD](https://github.com/martinberlin/CalEPD) epaper component takes place.
 The main class extends Adafruit GFX so this library has full geometric functions and also fonts including German/Spanish/French special characters support.

+### VSCODE and Platformio ★

+In the repository [cale-platformio](https://github.com/martinberlin/cale-platformio) you can have a quick start skeleton to use CalEPD and Adafruit-GFX components, along with optional FocalTech touch I2C.
+Please be aware that there are some corrections to do by hand until we figure out what is the best way to do it.
+Read those in the WiKi and please give a **★ to the cale-platformio** repository if you find it useful

 ### Important updates coming